Soham-Das-afk/AuroraMusic/CONTRIBUTING.md

 # Contributing to AuroraMusic

 Thanks for your interest in improving AuroraMusic!
-This project accepts small fixes and improvements.
+I accept small fixes and improvements.

 ## Ground rules